SeleniumHQ/docs/docs_source_files/content/support_packages/mouse_and_keyboard_actions_in_detail.ja.md

 // We don't have a JavaScript code sample yet -  Help us out and raise a PR
   {{< / code-panel >}}
   {{< code-panel language="kotlin" >}}
-// We don't have a Kotlin code sample yet -  Help us out and raise a PR
+e.click()
   {{< / code-panel >}}
 {{< / code-tab >}}

-Moreover, it's possible to mimic hovering of the cursor over **e**.
-In order to do so, you'll need the following import statement:
+Moreover, it is possible to mimic hovering of the cursor over **e**.
+In order to do so, you will need the following import statement:

 {{< code-tab >}}
   {{< code-panel language="java" >}}